- Personal Capital vs Mint : Is Mint or Personal Capital Best? - May 26, 2020

 You may be wondering how you can access your money with an online-only bank?
 For this, you can either go online, use an ATM, or call the bank directly.

 Customers can access more than 40,000 free Allpoint® ATMs in the US.
 Plus, you can use non-Allpoint® ATMs.
-Ally Bank will reimburse a maximum of $10 worth of ATM charges per bank statement.
+Ally Financial will reimburse a maximum of $10 worth of ATM charges per bank statement.

 In 2009, Simple Bank’s future founder Josh Reich emailed his friend to vent about how complicated and inconvenient banking was.
 He lamented over the unnecessary products, long holds, convoluted conversations, and hidden charges.